Today, I have something really incredible to share…

 Interested?
 Check out my detailed review of The Combat Bag by EVATAC:

-Once you’ve got your bug-out bag, it’s time to add some survival gear.
+Once you’ve got your bug-out bag, it’s time to add gear.

 Please Note: This list is intended to provide all the possible items you may want to add to your bag.

-However, if you add everything suggested from this checklist, it will get way too heavy.
+But if you add everything suggested, it will get way too heavy.

-You should pick and choose the gear and supplies that make the most sense to meet your needs.
+You should pick and choose the essential items that make the most sense for YOU.

-For SHTF, you will want at least three ways to your water sources.
+For SHTF, you need three ways to purify your water sources.

-That’s why you’ll need key purification tools to filter and treat the water you find.
+That’s why you’ll need purification tools and filters…

 2. Stainless Steel Water Bottle